Live Feed from the Volcanic Eruption by Grindavik, Iceland

 - Learn all about the History of Volcanic Eruptions in Iceland

-This is the ninth eruption in Reykjanes in just four years.
+This is the tenth eruption in Reykjanes in just four years.
 One of the more recent ones, in Hagafell mountain, had been a disaster for the people of Grindavik, while the ones in preceding years had been tourist-friendly spectacles, such as the ones taking place in Fagradalsfjall and Litli-Hrutur.

 Iceland is famous for its incredible volcanic activity, partially earning it the name "The Land of Ice and Fire," but even so, momentous events like this are not as common as one might think.